timescale/docs/getting-started/queries.md

 ## Get the first and last value

-Timescale has custom SQL functions that can help make time-series analysis easier and faster.
-In this section, you learn about two common Timescale
+$COMPANY has custom SQL functions that can help make time-series analysis easier and faster.
+In this section, you learn about two common $COMPANY
 functions: `first` to find the earliest value within a group, and `last` to find the most recent value within a group.